Einjerjar/keymap/README.md

 ### How

+#### to open the keymapper
 - The default keybind is ```" ` "```, aka, the grave accent key, the key below the escape key, or the key along with the tilde `" ~ "`

+#### to restore old keybind UI
 - If you'd like to have the old Keybinding screen on the options>controls>keybinds menu, then disable `Override Keybind Screen` (access it via ModMenu)

+#### to use a custom keyboard layout
+- Currently, this is only doable by running the game once to generate the config then modifying the `<minecraft_dir>/config/keymap_keys.json` file, unfortunately this requires you to know the exact keyCodes for your current keyboard layout (_I'm open for help on this one, tho I will still look into it as much as I could_).

 ### Required Mods